slainless/vite-plugin-golang-wasm/README.md

 https://github.com/slainless/vite-plugin-golang-wasm/blob/89a18f1a1d2e2a13e236f13d1dcdc5c7baf4e5c2/src/build.ts#L9-L46
 This option can be used to set custom build directive when more control is needed.

-To use compiler like `tinygo`, custom build function must be supplied instead of setting `goBinaryPath`, since `tinygo` CLI usage is incompatible with the default build implementation.

-In spite of that, I'm planning to change the build API to make it easier to modify build behaviour (e.g. custom env vars, arguments, etc.).

 #### goBuildExtraArgs

-`goBuildExtraArgs` allows you to add extra arguments to the go build command.
-It can be usefull for example if your go codebase is in a subdirectory and you need to indicate to the compiler where is the go.mod file:
+`goBuildExtraArgs` allows you to add extra arguments and/or flags to the build call.
+For example, if your go codebase is in a subdirectory and you need to indicate to the compiler where is the go.mod file, you can provide extra `-C` flag to the build call:

 ```ts
 export default defineConfig({